 Types of Exams

-The European Credit Transfer System system defines a full study load for one year as 60 ECTS credits.
-The number of credits awarded for each bachelor and master level course varies depending on the workload.
-The online catalogue of courses offered in English gives details on the number of credits you earn for any particular course.
+The European Credit Transfer System (ECTS) defines a full study load for one year as 60 ECTS credits.
+The number of credits awarded for each bachelor- and master-level course varies depending on the workload.
+The online catalogue of courses offered in English gives details of the number of credits you earn for any particular course.
 Be aware that credits for courses are only awarded if you meet the course requirements.
-Studying is a full time job, and in addition to attending classes, you will be expected to spend much time doing research in the library.
+Studying is a full-time job, and in addition to attending classes, you will be expected to spend much time doing your own research.

 To make sure that you are able to transfer the credits earned at the University of Copenhagen, it is important that your home institution approves your intended study programme.
+Your work is assessed according to the 7-point scale or by Pass/Fail.
+Pass grades cannot be changed to a numeric grade or vice versa.
 Contact the International Office at your home university for advice regarding your credit transfer.